Harlem conversations lead to friendships and more

 The study circle, on the other hand, they find to be much more intimate.
 They can massage one idea and tease out its complexity to build some collective knowledge.

-Learning that Eiliyah lives around the corner from where a Baha’i-initiated junior youth group meets, the group’s facilitator invited her to help out.
-Now the African dance instructor of Jamaican descent is teaching a dance to the girls in the junior youth group.
+As it happened, a Baha’i-initiated junior youth group was meeting near where this friend lived, and the facilitator invited her to help out.
+Now she is pitching in to teach a dance to the girls in the junior youth group.

 The Baha’i team recognizes, of course, that involvement in community-building activities by large numbers of participants won’t happen overnight.